 Note that while this book may contain valuable information, holistic nutritionists aren’t required to complete thorough training and educational programs like those required of medical doctors or registered dietitians.

-The book has over 4,700 Amazon reviews averaging 4.4 out of 5 stars.
+The book has more than 7,000 Amazon reviews and an average rating of 4.4 out of 5 stars.

 The keto diet is wildly popular, and you can find hundreds — if not thousands — of keto diet books online.